coding-kitties/investing-algorithm-framework-documentation/docs/intro.md

 Welcome to the Investing Algorithm Framework documentation!
 This framework is intended for those who know how to code and allows individuals to create trading bots using historical market data.

-The framework allows you to use your python programming skills to  build complex bots to trade while you sit back and relax.
+The framework allows you to leverage python to build complex bots to trade.
-With advanced order types, position handling and performance attribution you can really make all of your biggest and brightest trading ideas a reality.
+The framework aims to implement advanced order types, position handling and performance attribution.
+Also, the framework aims to support multiple data sources, exchanges and brokers.
+Next to that backtesting and live trading is supported.

 ## Features
 * **Backtesting** - Backtest your trading strategies using historical market data.